wp-staging/wp-staging/readme.txt

 == Changelog ==

+= 2.3.2 =
+* Fix: Do not search & replace mail addresses

 = 2.3.1 =
 * Fix: Creating a new clone resets the custom wp staging user settings.
 E.g. ignores authentication setting
 * Fix: Search & replace path not correct if scheme http/https is not identical in wp-config and db wp_options